-- Entrances to non-residential ground floor uses must be located on the front i. of the building and must face a public right-of-way.
-Entrances are limited to a minimum 2 per facade facing and abutting the public right-of-way or 1 for every 20 housing units per facade facing the public right-of-way. whichever is greater, in Zone D. - ii.
+- a.
+Ground Floor Entrances. - i.
+Entrances to non-residential ground floor uses must be located on the front of the building and must face a public right-of-way.
+Entrances are limited to a minimum 2 per facade facing and abutting the public right-of-way or 1 for every 20 housing units per facade facing the public right-of-way, whichever is greater, in Zone D. - ii.
 Any shared or individual entrance to residential unit must be a minimum 8 horizontal feet from any entrances to non-residential uses. - iii.
 Shared entrances to residential units must have a roofed projection or recess with a minimum depth of 4 feet and a minimum horizontal area of 40 square feet. - b.
 Upper Floor Entrances.
-Exterior stairs to upper floor units above the second floor are not permitted. - Frontage Types.
-Building frontages must take one of the following forms: C. - i.
-Shopfront frontage with dimensions as indicated below: - Shopfront covered projection depth: Minimum 4 feet (a) - (b) Shopfront covered projection distance from curb: Minimum 2 feet - (c) Shopfront covered projection height: Minimum 8 feet, maximum 10 feet - (d) Shopfront finish floor level above sidewalk: Minimum 6 inches, maximum 30 inches - (e) Shopfront bay width: Minimum 6 feet, maximum 20 feet
+Exterior stairs to upper floor units above the second floor are not permitted. - c.
+Frontage Types.
+Building frontages must take one of the following forms: - i.
+Shopfront frontage with dimensions as indicated below: - (a) Shopfront covered projection depth: Minimum 4 feet - (b) Shopfront covered projection distance from curb: Minimum 2 feet - (c) Shopfront covered projection height: Minimum 8 feet, maximum 10 feet - (d) Shopfront finish floor level above sidewalk: Minimum 6 inches, maximum 30 inches